koykov/algoexpert.io/monotonic-array/readme.md

 don't increase.
 Similarly, non-decreasing elements aren't necessarily exclusively increasing; they simply don't decrease.

-<p>Note that empty arrays and arrays of one element are monotonic.</p>
+Note that empty arrays and arrays of one element are monotonic.

 ### Sample Input
 ```